AOC accuses Elon Musk of sabotaging her Twitter account

 This is what my app has looked like ever since my tweet upset you yesterday.
 What’s good?
 Doesn’t seem very free speechy to me 🤔 pic.twitter.com/e3hcZ7T9up

-The Tesla boss then posted a picture of a sweatshirt sold by Ms Ocasio-Cortez’s office and circled the price of $58.
+The Tesla boss then posted a picture of a sweatshirt sold by Ms Ocasio-Cortez’s office and circled the price of $58, seeming to suggest that her position was a hypocritical one.

 “Proud of this and always will be.
 My workers are union, make a living wage, have full healthcare, and aren’t subject to racist treatment in their workplaces,” she replied pointedly.